BibleBot/Legacy/README.md

 Examples: 2.8.9 --> Commit --> 2.9.0
           2.9.8 --> Commit --> 2.9.9
           2.9.9 --> Commit --> 3.0.0

+Every commit done involving the code itself must have the version number updated.
+Commits done to the README, the package.json file (except when adding dependencies), and the dotfiles do not need to have the version number updated.
 ---

 Originally a fork of "HolyBot" created by Elliott Pardee (@[vypr](https://github.com/vypr)).